A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 bgms

-Now, suppose the goal is to assess whether the network structure inferred from an empirical dataset exhibits clustering.
-This can be examined by estimating the most representative vector of node allocations given the data, which indicates the cluster assignment of each node and thus provides insight into potential clustering in the network.
-In addition, it is possible to test hypotheses about clustering using Bayes factors.
-All of this can be achieved using the bgm
+Suppose the goal is to assess whether the network structure inferred from an empirical dataset exhibits clustering.
+This can be investigated by estimating the most representative vector of node allocations given the data, which reveals the cluster assignment of each node and thus provides insight into potential clustering in the network.
+In addition, the function returns the estimated posterior probabilities for different numbers of clusters, enabling hypothesis testing about clustering using Bayes factors.
+All of this functionality is available through the bgm

 function in the bgms